 Void 空 kū, sora → Symbolizes higher states of mind.

 The person’s sensual reality (rupa) is known as the first “aggregate”, and the first “defilement” that we must overcome.
 The divine element Void is not part of the world.
 It becomes manifest, however, as the absence of other elements.
-Therefore, we must use the sensual reality of the world in order to become liberated from this very same world.
+We can study our senses in the world in order to become liberated from this very same world.